 The Outpatient Pharmacy is situated in the atrium, close to the escalators.

 Outpatients and visitors can explore the play areas throughout the Outpatient Department and public waiting areas.
 For inpatients, every ward has a play area and each floor provides an outdoor deck allowing access to fresh air and outdoor play areas.

+A prayer room is situated on the basement floor (B).
 Our spiritual care team are available 24 hours a day to support, reassure and assist families of any faith.

 Each inpatient ward has an area near the patient rooms for parents to make hot and cold drinks, snacks and chat with other parents.

 Patient bedrooms have been equipped with a special sleeper coach, so one parent or carer can stay overnight.
 Visiting hours for friends and families may vary by ward, so please check with staff.

 Free Wi-Fi is available to patients, families and visitors.

 The operating room can be a scary place, with unfamiliar equipment and people dressed in strange outfits.
 If your